 If you live in the suburbs or an apartment building, the odds of finding a boob light in your home increase exponentially.
 Many homes that were built on mass contain boob lights because of their affordability and ease of installation.

-Landlords also like to include these lights in their rental properties because of their low price point and how easy they are to replace.
+Landlords also like to include these lights in their rental properties because of their low price points and how easy they are to replace.
 Believe it or not, some people take a light fixture with them when they move, and people are less likely to pack up a boob light.

 Our society loves simplicity and mass production, and the boob light fits into both of those categories.
 This makes them a fit for most houses, small to large.